 Anti-lock brake system: If the ABS light stays illuminated or continues to flash, a malfunction has been detected, have the system serviced immediately by your authorized dealer.
-Normal braking is still authorized dealer.
 Normal braking is still functional unless the brake warning light also is illuminated.

-Airbag readiness: If this light fails to illuminate when ignition is turned to ON, continues to flash or remains on, have the system serviced immediately by your authorized dealer.
+Airbag readiness: If this light fails to illuminate when the ignition is turned to ON, continues to flash or remains on, have the system serviced immediately by your authorized dealer.
 A chime will also sound when a malfunction in the supplemental restraint system has been detected.

-Safety belt: Reminds you to fasten your safety belt.
+Safety belt: Reminds you to fasten vour safety belt.
 A Belt-Minder® chime will also sound to remind you to fasten your safety belt.
-Refer to the Seating and safety restraints chanter to activate/deactivate the Belting and safety restraints.

-chapter to activate/deactivate the Belt-Minder® chime feature.
+Refer to the Seating and safety restraints chapter to activate/deactivate the Belt-Minder® chime feature.